 BRIDGE was started in 2009 and is a registered non-profit organisation.
 BRIDGE came about because of the realisation that a critical part of the problem in education in South Africa is that stakeholders do not sufficiently share, adopt and implement what works.
 Pockets of successful practice, operating in silos, have consequently failed to improve the education system in an impactful, lasting and sustained manner.

-In support of its mission, BRIDGE has developed a membership of over 3000 stakeholders from over 650 organisations across different education sectors.
-These members collaborate in 12 Communities of Practice with specific objectives in five key focus areas.
-BRIDGE hosts over 60 face-to-face Community of Practice meetings and dialogues a year, has an extensive facilitator network and has developed and refined a tried and tested methodology.
+BRIDGE’s mechanisms for achieving its outputs include convening communities of practice, working in partnership with other stakeholders, and knowledge management.
+BRIDGE has developed a membership of over 3500 stakeholders from over 900 organisations across different education sectors.
+These members collaborate in 9 national communities of practice, in a number of provincial communities of practice, and in over ten local communities of practice for principals.
+Our communities of practice work with specific objectives across four key focus areas: School Leadership, Teacher Development, Learner Support and Early Childhood Development.
+A fifth area of interest is that of Cross-cutting Themes, addressing topics that are key to a number of areas in education.
+BRIDGE hosts over 70 face-to-face Community of Practice meetings and dialogues a year, has an extensive facilitator network and has developed and refined a tried and tested methodology.

 We need to spend more time networking and sharing our experiences and challenges so that we can all learn from each other.
 I would like to commend BRIDGE for putting these sessions together.
 BRIDGE is setting up a knowledge bank that is, I think, invaluable in South Africa – these meetings bring together a wealth of knowledge and experience that will improve education as a whole, which in turn will help develop the country.